kaankrli/HTML_and_HTML5_Basics/README.md

 B: specifies bold text without any extra importance

-STRONG: is used to define text with strong importance
+STRONG: is used to define text with strong importance (semantic element)

+İ : this tag defines a part of text in an alternate voice or mood (italic font).

 ------------------
 Lİ: list tag